Observing the ordinary, creating the extraordinary.

 - have self-belief and take pride in our work.

 Caludon Castle School’s Artsmark Gold award was extended in 2014, which highlights the excellent work done within the Visual and Performing Arts Faculties.
 The Visual Arts staff work very closely as a team to enable all our students to enjoy rich and varied opportunities in the Visual Arts, both in lessons and in extra-curricular time.
 The faculty encompasses Art, Media Studies, Moving Image, and Photography, with qualifications being offered in all areas.

-We have outstanding resources including two dedicated Media Studios with two smaller Media Suites, a Photography Studio and darkroom, and three large Art Studios.
+We have outstanding resources including three dedicated Media / Photography studios with two smaller suites and a darkroom, and three large Art studios.
 We run Apple Mac computers throughout with industry standard software, which is regularly upgraded.